Application icon

 The if statement used in examples 1 and 2 does not allow for the handling of both cases. ie. Files with and without a genre of Rock.

-The test if Variable n mode allow you to get around the above restriction.
+The test if Variable n mode allows you to get around the above restriction.

 Example 3: